GetQuorum is an all-in-one virtual meeting and electronic voting platform for Corporate Governance related meetings (eg.

 If you are interested in help creating custom communications for your campaign, GetQuorum will happily refer you to our partners specializing in email solicitation.

 According to the Condominium Act, owners must be served preliminary notice of an AGM at least 35 days prior to the meeting.
 For best results, GetQuorum recommends potential clients to contact us at least 45 days prior to their next AGM.
 This will allow us ample time to setup, run a pre-consent campaign for online distribution thereby reducing your printing costs, and comply with the Condo Act on service of notice of your meeting.
 However, clients have benefitted from only utilizing our Online Voting Software after they have already served notice themselves.
 Contact us for more details about this.

 We take a number of measures to screen for fraud including providing each owner with a unique access code, IP address tracking, and other encryption methods.

-We provide a dashboard for you to track and download completed proxies in real-time.
-Proxies are also emailed to you the instant an owner completes it.
+We provide a dashboard for you to track and download completed voter submissions in real-time.
+Submissions are also emailed to you the instant an owner completes it.